Notes on the Geography of Pakistan: Lahore: British

 What's left of the British period in Lahore?
 Plenty: bricks stick around.

 We're at Charing Cross, a name that has survived the British Raj by more than 50 years.
-In a patch of grass, a marble pavillion by Bhai Ram Singh Mistri, at one time the deputy principal at the Mayo School of Arts.
+In a patch of grass, a marble pavilion by Bhai Ram Singh Mistri, at one time the deputy principal at the Mayo School of Arts.
 Did it just sit here?

 A closer view.
 Maybe you can see the glass-enclosed Qur'an.
 It's a late-comer.

-Speaking of the museum, this was where Lockwood Kipling, Rudyard's father, worked for some years.
+This museum is where Lockwood Kipling, Rudyard's father, worked for some years.

 Completed in 1893, the museum was built as part of the Victoria Jubilee Institute.

-Roof repairs, the hard way.
+Roof repairs, done the hard way.

 A detail showing the care given to the construction of this building.